Particle Identities

 Description

-Scientists at CERN study the properties of elementary particles and their interactions with other particles.
-Learn more about CERN’s research programme here.
+Scientists at CERN study the properties of elementary particles and how they interact.
+You can learn more about CERN's research programme by visiting the CERN website.

 Material list